 But even more than that, it speaks of His love for us and His plan from the point of creation to the coming Day of the Lord.

-Old Testament vs New Testament – The Old Testament Paves the Way
+Old Testament vs New Testament – Why is the Old Testament Important?

-Throughout Torah, the first 5 Books of the Bible, we are introduced to God’s never-ending desire to dwell with His people.
+Throughout Torah (Genesis, Exodus, Leviticus, Numbers and Deuteronomy) we are introduced to God’s never-ending desire to dwell with His people.

 What Does the Old Testament Say About Jesus? – The Prophets